ImpressiveX/DeepOnionHelp/general-guides/how-do-i-buy-onion.md

 # How do I buy ONION?

-You can always find out where to buy ONION by clicking the "Markets" tab on CoinMarketcap.
+You can find out where to buy ONION by clicking the "Markets" tab on CoinMarketcap.
 Here's the link below:

 [https://coinmarketcap.com/currencies/deeponion/\#markets](https://coinmarketcap.com/currencies/deeponion/#markets)